SuperArbor/batchcap/README.md

 The arguments below are used to specify the input and output behaviors.

-*-p / --path* (type: string): Path of a folder or path of a video file.
+*-p / --path* (type: string): **Absolute** path of a folder or a file.
 It specifies the video(s) to be captured.

-*-o / --overwrite* (store true): Whether to overwrite the existing files.
-This option needs no parameters.
-To opt out overwriting, just ommit this argument.

 *-w / --width* (type: integer, default: 360): The width of each captured image (in pixels).

 *-t / --tile* (type: string, default value: "5x4"): Shape of the tile made up from the captured images.
 Type string with format "cxr" where c stands for columns and r stands for rows.

 *-s / --seek* (type: float, default: 0): Time of the first capture (in seconds).

+*-i / --timestamp* (store true): Whether or not show present timestamp on captures.
+This option needs no parameters.
+To opt out overwriting, just ommit this argument.

+*-o / --overwrite* (store true): Whether or not overwrite the existing files.
+This option needs no parameters.
+To opt out overwriting, just ommit this argument.

 ### Run the tool